-Warm and spicy chai latte is comfort in a mug.
-This blend of black tea, spices, milk, and a touch of sweetener is inexpensive and easy to make at home.
+Warm and spicy chai tea latte is a comforting drink.
+It’s a blend of black tea, spices, milk, and a touch of sweetener that is inexpensive and easy to make at home.
 Skip the coffee shop and put on an (instant) pot of tea any time you like.

 Suitable for Gluten Free and Vegetarian diets.
 Post includes Weight Watchers points.